MullaAhmed/reddit-marketer/README.md

 For issues and questions:
 1. Check the API documentation at `/docs`
 2. Review the health check endpoints
+3. Run the example workflow notebook
-3. Check application logs for detailed error information
+4. Check application logs for detailed error information
-4. Create an issue on GitHub with detailed information
+5. Create an issue on GitHub with detailed information

 ## 🔄 Version History

+- **v2.2.0**: Added URL ingestion capabilities and complete example workflow
 - **v2.1.0**: Added comprehensive analytics and reporting system
 - **v2.0.0**: Clean architecture with modular design
 - **v1.0.0**: Initial release with basic campaign functionality

 ---

 **Note**: This system is designed for legitimate marketing purposes.
 Always follow Reddit's community guidelines and terms of service.
+The example workflow notebook provides a safe way to test all features before using them in production.